 Accordingly we agree with the well reasoned opinion of the Honorable David A. Demers in State v.
 Westerberg, 16 F.L.W.
 149 (Fla.
 Pinellas Cty.
 Ct.
-July 19, 1991), that void-for-vagueness doctrine is inapplicable in the present circumstances, where the issue is the adequacy of administrative rules to give quidance to professionals testing equipment which is used bloodfor alcohol testina for evidentiary purposes.
+July 19, 1991), that void-for-vagueness doctrine is inapplicable in the present circumstances, where the issue is the adequacy of administrative rules to give professionals quidance to testing is used bloodequipment which for evidentiary alcohol testing for purposes.
 We conclude, as did Judge Demers, as well as the Second District Court in its recent opinion in State v.
 Berger, 605 So.2d 488 (Fla.
 1992), that the administrative scheme is sufficient to ensure reliability results although the standards set forth for monthly and annual testing are not specifically stated in the rules.